awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.03.md

 DynamoDB supports atomic counters, where you use the `UpdateItem` method to increment or decrement the value of an existing attribute without interfering with other write requests\. \(All write requests are applied in the order in which they are received\.\)

 The following program increments the `rating` for a movie\.
 Each time you run it, the program increments this attribute by one\.
-Again, it is the `UpdateExpression` that determines what happens:
+Again, it is the `UpdateExpression` that determines what happens.

 ```
 UpdateExpression = "SET info.rating = info.rating + :inc",
 ```

-1. Copy and paste the following program into the `Program.cs` file, replacing its current contents:
+1. Copy and paste the following program into the `Program.cs` file, replacing its current contents.

    ```
    using System;